supply_chain_node Module

 Parameters

-predecessor (SupplyChainNode) – The node to remove as a predecessor.
+predecessor (SupplyChainNode or int) – The node to remove as a predecessor.

 get_one_successor()[source]